DaleOrders/AWS-Study-Notes/README.md

 - Up to 40 Gbps with aggregation, 4 x 10 Gbps ports.
 - It does not use public internet and provides consistently low latency.
-  - Does not consume any data.
+- Does not consume any data (bandwidth).

 DX provides NO ENCRYPTION and needs to be managed on a per application basis.
 There is a common way around this limitation.